MattFeinberg/K8s-Introspection-Tool/README.md

 ## Prerequisites

 Before installing, ensure that the NVIDIA GPU Operator is installed and running smoothly on your cluster.
-More info on the GPU Operator can be found here: https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/overview.html
+More info on the GPU Operator can be found [here](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/overview.html)

 ## Installation